 We believe that stronger people make stronger communities, and that stronger communities make a better world, with a brighter future.
-Our development model creates an enabling environment for communities to realise change and this will continue throughout 2023.
-We will leverage our learnings and achievements from 2022 to continue to work in partnership with our partner organisation in Kenya as the impacts of the pandemic continue.
-Kenya will continue to manage the social, health and economic impacts from Covid-19, conflict and climate change.
+Our development model creates an enabling environment for communities to realise change and this will continue throughout 2024.
+We will leverage our learnings and achievements from 2023 to continue to work in partnership with our partner organisation in Kenya.
+Our Kenyan partners will continue to address the social, health and economic challenges across Kericho County.

-Brighter Communities Worldwide began a new 3-year programme with Irish Aid in October 2021 through its Civil Society Fund.
-Brighter Communities Worldwide was awarded a total of €960,000 over 3 years (€320,000 per year) to support its "Transformed Communities, Brighter Futures" project.
-The overall aim of this project is for women and girls to reach their full potential leading healthier, more resilient and productive lives through a transformative community approach.
+Brighter Communities Worldwide continued its 3-year programme with Irish Aid through its Civil Society Fund during 2023.
+Brighter Communities Worldwide was awarded a total of €960,000 in 2021 over 3 years (€320,000 per year) to support its Transformed Communities, Brighter Futures project.

+The overall aim of this project which is for women and girls to reach their full potential leading healthier, more resilient and productive lives through a transformative community approach.
 The project aims to achieve three outcomes including: Community members especially women and girls will have better health outcomes; Healthier and safer school learning environments for students and teachers and empowered equitable communities who have the ability to bring about positive change.

 Friends of Kipkelion has committed to its partnership with Brighter Communities Worldwide until 2030.
 This partnership enables both parties to implement programmes together in health, education and economic empowerment in Kenya.
-It includes maternal, new-born and child health; FGM/C Abandonment; Community Health Strategy and the Healthy Schools Programme.
+It includes maternal, new-born and child health; Female Genital Mutilation/ Cutting (FGM/C) Abandonment; Community Health Strategy and the Healthy Schools Programme.